Get travel and medical insurance

 All passengers are required to complete a passenger locator card before they arrive in Portugal.

-e) Third country nationals travelling for professional, study, family reunion, health or humanitarian reasons.
+c) Third country nationals travelling for business, study, family reunification, health or humanitarian reasons.

 High Degree of Caution